AEADataEditor/aeadataeditor.github.io/_guidance/preparing-for-data-deposit.md

 #### Data citations and Data Availability Statements

-In many cases, the data citation for a public-use dataset has a unique URL that is sufficient for downloading the dataset.
+In many cases, the data citation for a public-use dataset has a unique URL that is sufficient for downloading the dataset:

+> Bureau of Labor Statistics.
+2000–2010.
+“Current Employment Statistics: Colorado, Total Nonfarm, Seasonally adjusted - SMS08000000000000001.” *United States Department of Labor*. http://data.bls.gov/cgi-bin/surveymost?sm+08 (accessed February 9, 2011).

 However, in many other cases where the URL does not lead directly to the dataset, a separate "Data Availability Statement" needs to be provided, as part of the README.
 A simple data citation is not sufficient.
-See [additional guidance on data availability statements](https://social-science-data-editors.github.io/guidance/Requested_information_dcas.html).
+See [general guidance on data availability statements](https://social-science-data-editors.github.io/guidance/Requested_information_dcas.html), and [some examples in the template README](https://social-science-data-editors.github.io/template_README/template-README.html#data-availability-and-provenance-statements).

 ### Ideal structure of a replication package